wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 queue_size
 ^^^^^^^^^^

-Indicates the maximum size of the queue for polling external keys.
+Indicates the maximum size of the queue for fetching external keys.

 +--------------------+------------------------------------------------------------+
 | **Default value**  | 1024                                                       |